Nature has our backs. Let’s return the favor.

 As a founder of SWMLC, the Gull Lake resident warms to his subject.
 “Nature became a part of me at an early age.
 My parents took us to the National Parks when we were growing up, but I would say my respect for the land came from my father and through a lifetime of hunting and fishing.
 Hunters are the best stewards of the land.”

 An active outdoorsman, Woody has lived a life of adventure spanning three continents.
 After graduation from Drake University where he lettered in tennis and later received the coveted “Double D” award for Distinguished Service, Woody added an MBA.
-He spent six months as a “buck sergeant,”a federalized National Guardsman in troubled Detroit during the 1967 riots, beginning a successful business career with 20 years as the Agricultural Administrative Services Director with The Upjohn Company, service as a director of Comerica Bank, and founder and owner of Arcadia Investment Bank.
+He spent six months in the National Guard, then began a successful business career – with 20 years as the Agricultural Administrative Services Director with The Upjohn Company, service as a director of Comerica Bank, and founder and owner of Arcadia Investment Bank.
 His extensive community involvement and contributions include trustee and director of Bronson Hospital, the YMCA, and a host of other local and national outdoor and environmental groups.

 It takes people like Woody Boudeman to put into action their ideas, who encourage others by radiating a courage and vision which is often the product of an inner sense that is not easily communicated in words.
 Woody, like others drawn to the wisdom of the natural word, knows intuitively its value, which finds voice in the words of the poet Wendell Berry when he says: